13rac1/install-apache-solr/README.md

 --------------------------------

 This script installs the current multi-core Apache Solr 4.x.x in Tomcat 6 on Debian, Ubuntu, LinuxMint, Red Hat, Fedora, and CentOS.
+It will optionally install the Solr 4.x configurations supplied with the Drupal Apache Solr or Search API Solr modules.

 Install
 -------